-I was born in Macau, China and attended an all-boys high school, Ever since I was a teenager, I tinkered with the computer with my cousin.
-Ever since then, I always had a special interest and affinity for technologies.
-Like most kids, I enjoyed computer games, When my parents gave my very first computer as a gift for being at the top of my class when I was in form 2 at my secondary school.
-I mastered DOS and Windows within six months, then I went on to teach myself some simple web page design and programming basics through self-help books.
-It was fun when I made my first program and simple games in Adobe Flash back in the day.
+I was born in Macau, China and attended an all-boys high school where I developed a keen interest in technology by tinkering with computers.
+My parents gave me my first computer as a gift for being at the top of my class when I was in form 2 at my secondary school.
+I mastered DOS and Windows within six months and went on to teach myself some simple web page design and programming basics through self-help books.
+It was fun when I made my first simple games in Adobe Flash back in the day.

-It was not an easy time throughout the university.
-However, I have made it through with satisfying results and was awarded Honours Class 2 Division 1.
-Moreover, I have also obtained a commendable achievement on publishing two academic journal papers as the second author, thanking my thesis supervisor for keep motivating me and pushing my limit.
+Although university was not easy, I achieved satisfying results and was awarded Honours Class 2 Division 1.
+I also published two academic journal papers as the second author, thanks to the encouragement and support of my thesis supervisor.

-I have also finished a four months internship as a web developer in Rockable Apps in 2009, developing its second-hand exchange platform on the standalone website and its Facebook app.
-This position allowed me to learn about web development and Facebook graph API and motivated me to work as a web developer in my later career.
+I completed a four-month internship as a web developer in Rockable Apps in 2009, where I worked on developing the company’s second-hand exchange platform on the standalone website and its Facebook app.
+This role allowed me to gain valuable experience in web development and Facebook graph API, which motivated me to pursue a career as a web developer.

-To be honest, it wasn’t easy to find my first job as an overseas fresh graduate.
-After some rough time, I finally got into an e-commerce company as a web developer.
-I worked pretty much individually on a website that had thousands of traffics and hundreds of orders every day.
-I maintained and developed both the frontend and backend of the website, as well as created internal tools for better order management and faster process.
-We used an old open-source e-commerce platform called osCommerce, and I open-sourced a few of our systems and dedicated them back to the community.
-I also take part in researching and prototyping the newest e-commerce platforms such as Magento.
-Furthermore, I have also learnt a lot on website knowledge such as search engine optimization (SEO) and Google tag manager and strived to make our website to be the top among our competitors.
+As an overseas fresh graduate, it wasn’t easy to find my first job.
+After some setbacks, I finally secured a position at an e-commerce company as a web developer.
+I worked individually on a website that received thousands of visitors and hundreds of orders daily.
+I maintained and developed both the frontend and backend of the website, and created internal tools for better order management and faster processes.
+I even contributed some of our systems back to the community by open-sourcing them.
+I also researched and prototyped the newest e-commerce platforms such as Magento.
+Through this role, I gained extensive knowledge of website development, including search engine optimization (SEO) and Google tag manager, and helped our website become a top performer in our industry.

-We put all our strange thoughts into the game.
-The main character was a super baby and he goes to school every day at the age of 3.
-His father is a very famous mad physicist created a black hole that became a portal between different parallel universes.
-So on his way to school, his father asks him to save the world by the way.
+We injected all of our unique ideas into the game, featuring a toddler attending school every day at the age of three, whose father, a renowned mad physicist, created a black hole that served as a portal between parallel universes.
+On his way to school, the child had to save the world.

-After a few months, we finally completed our prototype and decided to try our luck to get funds from a Kickstarter campaign.
-We had a lot of fun filming for an intro video and putting everything together.
-Unfortunately, we were too optimistic and failed the campaign, but we did get a lot of attraction and people did like the concept of our games.
-We decided to take the chance, quit our full-time job and put all our effort into it, we founded Sweaty Chair Studio in 2013.
+After a few months of hard work, we completed our prototype and decided to try our luck with a Kickstarter campaign to secure funding.
+Although we failed to meet our fundraising goal, the project generated a lot of interest and people appreciated the concept of our game.
+We decided to take the leap, quit our full-time jobs, and founded Sweaty Chair Studio in 2013.

-Founding a startup is definitely not easy, we had made a lot of mistakes and learnt a lot from there.
-Our first game had a lot of bugs that even occasionally stop players from playing and we have been striving hard to make sure our code to be robust and stable.
-I designed and built up the coding architecture for the team, so code dependency and the chance of mistakes can be decreased, as well as reuse the code across projects to provide fast prototyping.
+Founding a startup is never easy, and we made a lot of mistakes and learned many valuable lessons along the way.
+Our first game had several bugs that occasionally prevented players from playing.
+Consequently, we have been working hard to ensure that our code is robust and stable.
+I developed and implemented a coding architecture for the team that reduces code dependencies and the likelihood of errors, while also facilitating code reuse across projects and enabling rapid prototyping.

-We do not satisfy with just one or a few successful games, we are very also keen to try different gaming technology such as AR/VR and multiplayer, as well as different types of gameplay.
-I believe keep evolving and being creative are always the ways to success.
+We are not content with only having one or a few successful games.
+We are always eager to explore new gaming technologies such as AR/VR and multiplayer, as well as different gameplay types.
+I believe that staying innovative and creative is the key to long-term success.

 Blockchain and Education

-After 7 whole years of running startups, I decided to jump out of my comfort zone and took a new adventure going back to the industry in 2020.
-It was not an easy decision but I was very keen to gain more insight and skills from other companies in the industry, instead of making games within our small team.
-I became a VR developer in LAI Games working on the first VR title, Arcade Legend.
-I believed VR will be the future of gaming and this experience really helped me understand every aspect and potentials of VR.
+In 2020, after 7 years of running startups, I made a bold decision to step out of my comfort zone and embark on a new adventure by returning to the industry.
+Although it was not an easy decision, I was eager to gain more insights and skills by working for other companies in the industry rather than making games within our small team.
+As a result, I became a VR developer at LAI Games and worked on their first VR title, Arcade Legend.
+I strongly believed that VR would be the future of gaming and this experience helped me to better understand every aspect and potential of VR.